ar5had/document-scanner/README.md

-# image-scanner
+# document-scanner

 A document scanner with auto edge cropping and image transforms.
-(WIP)